Brian Timpone: Locality Labs and Metric Media

 In 2019, Locality Labs delivered the Hinsdale School News to residents of Hinsdale, Illinois.
 The paper appropriated the logo of the local school district and had a heavy focus on articles opposing the upcoming referendum, which would have raised the school's budget.
 Officials from the district sent cease and desist letters to several companies in the Timpone network, stating that the use of its logos were deceptive and an instance of trademark infringement.

-Building up to the 2020 elections, the network increased from 450 sites to over 1,200 sites.
+Building up to the 2020 United States elections, the network increased from 450 sites to over 1,200 sites.
 Out of 50,000 articles, 15,000 of them were unique stories, with only about 100 with human bylines.
 Many automated sources included federal programs (Department of Education, Department of Health and Human Services, Census Bureau) and the fuel price site Gas Buddy.
 Articles with heavy conservative and Republican biases would also appear in targeted areas.

 In 2021, a report by Columbia Journalism Review further exposed Timpone's network of companies including Metric Media LLC, Newsinator/Franklin Archer, Local Government Information Services (LGIS), Pipeline Media, and Locality Labs (formerly known as Journatic and Blockshopper).
 Also disclosed were some of the financial relationships between the entities, certain individuals involved, and several political and advocacy organizations which have funded the network, all under the guise of "local news".
 Some of the large conservative organizations donating included Donors Trust, Donors Capital Fund, Uline and its owners Richard and Elizabeth Uihlein, and CatholicVote.org.
 Opining what effect this network of 'pay for play' websites has had, "Increasingly, we are seeing political campaigning which uses news as a cloak for campaigning activities potentially further undermining trust in legitimate local news outlets."
 Dan Kennedy of GBH News wrote, "Metric Media ... is a political play.
 Right-wing interests give money through a series of interlocking organizations in return for publishing indoctrination disguised as local news."
+Timpone's brother Michael began sharing the Metric Media website and mailing address for similar promotions.